pyeventsourcing/eventsourcing/docs/topics/domain.rst

     aggregate = Aggregate._create(Aggregate.Created, id=aggregate_id)

-It works by creating the first of a new sequence of domain event objects, and uses this domain event object to construct and initialise an instance of the aggregate class.
+When called, this method creates the first of a new sequence of aggregate event objects, and uses this aggregate event object to construct and initialise an instance of the aggregate class, which it then returns to the caller.

 Usually, this generically named "private" method will be called by a "public" class method defined on a subclass of the :class:`~eventsourcing.domain.Aggregate` base class.
 For example, see the class method ``create()`` of ``World`` aggregate class in the :ref:`basic example <Aggregate basic example>` below.
-The public class method should be named after a particularly appropriate concern in your domain.
+Your public "create aggregate" method should be named after a particular concern in your domain.
+Nevertheless, we need a name to refer to this sort of thing in general, and the words "create" and "created" are used for that purpose.

 The :func:`~eventsourcing.domain.MetaAggregate._create` method has a required positional argument ``event_class`` which is used by the caller to pass a domain event class that will represent the fact that an aggregate was "created".
 A domain event object of this type will be constructed by this method, and this domain event object will be used to construct and initialise an aggregate object.
-This method will then return that aggregate object.
-The :func:`~eventsourcing.domain.MetaAggregate._create` method also has a required ``id`` argument which should be a Python :class:`~uuid.UUID` object that will be used to uniquely identify the aggregate in the domain model.

-The library's :class:`~eventsourcing.domain.Aggregate` base class is defined with a nested class :class:`~eventsourcing.domain.Aggregate.Created` which can be used (and is used in the exampe above) to represent the fact that an aggregate was "created".
-The :class:`~eventsourcing.domain.Aggregate.Created` base class is defined as a `frozen Python data class <https://docs.python.org/3/library/dataclasses.html>`_ with four attributes: ``id`` which is the unique ID of the aggregate in the domain model, ``version`` which is used to position the aggregate events in a sequence, ``timestamp`` which is a timestamp that indicates when the aggregate was created, and ``topic`` which is the :ref:`topic <Topics>` of an aggregate class and which will be used by the event to identify the aggregate class so that it can reconstruct the aggregate object --- see the :ref:`Domain events <Events>` section below for more information.
-Usually, this base event class will be used to define a particularly well-named event class that describes an important concern in your domain.
-Nevertheless, we need a name to refer to this sort of thing in general, and the word "created" is used for this purpose.
+The library's :class:`~eventsourcing.domain.Aggregate` base class is defined with a nested class :class:`~eventsourcing.domain.Aggregate.Created` which can be used (and is used in the example above) to represent the fact that an aggregate was "created".
+The aggregate base class :class:`~eventsourcing.domain.Aggregate.Created` class is a subclass of the :class:`~eventsourcing.domain.AggregateCreated` base class discussed in the :ref:`Domain events <Events>` section above.
+It is defined for convenience, and adds no further attributes or methods.

-Except for the aggregate ID, which is passed as the ``id`` argument to the :func:`~eventsourcing.domain.MetaAggregate._create` method, the values of the other three attributes are determined by the :func:`~eventsourcing.domain.MetaAggregate._create` method (that is its purpose).
-The :class:`~eventsourcing.domain.Aggregate.Created` class can be used directly, but is normally subclassed to define a particular "created" event class for a particular aggregate class, with a suitable name and with suitable extra attributes that represent the particular beginning of a particular type of aggregate.
+The :class:`~eventsourcing.domain.Aggregate.Created` class can be used directly, but can also be subclassed to define a particular "created" event class for a particular aggregate class, with a suitable name and with suitable extra attributes that represent the particular beginning of a particular type of aggregate.
 Aggregate event classes should be named using